Virat Kohli: Franchise career

 Between 2020 and 2022, Kohli experienced mixed outcomes in the IPL.
 In the 2020 season, after a slow start, he delivered several steady innings that helped Bangalore qualify for the playoffs.
 However, his conservative strike rate and early dismissal in the eliminator contributed to the team's exit.
 In 2021, he began positively and reached multiple individual milestones, including becoming the first player to play 200 matches for Bangalore and surpassing 10,000 runs in T20 cricket.
 Midway through the season, Kohli announced his decision to step down from captaincy at the end of the campaign.
 Bangalore again reached the playoffs, but Kohli's dip in form coincided with the team's elimination.
 In 2022, under new captain Faf du Plessis, Kohli faced a prolonged lean patch, recording multiple low scores and three ducks, which is the joint-highest in a single season of his career.
 His struggles drew criticism from analysts and led to suggestions of taking a break from cricket.
 He responded with a 73-run innings in a must-win match that secured Bangalore a place in the playoffs, but failed to make a significant impact in the knockout games.
 The season concluded without a title, extending championship drought.

 In the inaugural match of 2023 season, Kohli began with an unbeaten 82 against Mumbai and maintained steady form, registering five half-centuries in the first eight matches.
 His approach combined early aggression in the powerplay with a more measured tempo through the middle overs.
-He also briefly captained the side in Faf du Plessis's absence.
+He also briefly captained the team in Faf du Plessis's absence.
 Despite ending the season with back-to-back centuries, surpassing Gayle's record for most IPL hundreds.
 Bangalore failed to secure a playoff spot.
 Kohli concluded the campaign with 639 runs at an average of 53.2 and a strike rate of 140.
 Further in 2024, Kohli played in rhythm, scoring several fifties and a career-best unbeaten 113 against Rajasthan, though it came in a defeat.
 Bangalore recovered from a six-match losing streak with a six-match winning streak to enter the playoffs, with Kohli contributing significantly, including a notable 92 off 47.
 He ended the season with 741 runs at 61.75, earning the Orange Cap for the second time.
 In the 2025 IPL season, Kohli scored 657 runs in 15 innings at an average of 54.75 and a strike rate of 146.5, finishing as the tournament's third-highest run-scorer.
 In the final against Punjab Kings, he contributed 43 runs off 35 balls as Bengaluru posted 190/9, eventually winning the match by six runs.
 The victory marked the franchise's first IPL title, ending an 18-year wait.
 It was also Kohli's first IPL championship in 18 seasons with the team.
+In 2026, Kohli contributed in the back-to-back IPL title wins for Bengaluru, being the team's highest run scorer and Player of the Match of the finals.